-The soul asks honour and not fame; to be upright, not to be successful; to be good, not prosperous; to be essentially, not outwardly, respectable.
+The soul asks honour and not fame; to be upright, not to be successful; to be good, not prosperous; to be essentially, not a thousand sinister compromises and considerations.
+The one man might be wily, might be adroit, might be wise, might be outwardly, respectable.
 Does your soul ask profit?
 Does it ask money?
 Does it ask the approval of the indifferent herd?
 I believe not.
 For my own part, I want but little money, I hope; and I do not want to be decent at all, but to be good.